Atem18/atemlire/_drafts/2019-09-16-how-to-create-and-host-a-personnal-website-in-less-than-5-minutes.md

 ## S3

+S3 is used to store the complete website.

 ## Cloudfront

 ## Lambda

 # Conclusion

-If you want to learn and practice, clone or fork the repo of this website, build the docker and run it: [https://github.com/Atem18/kmdotnet](https://github.com/Atem18/kmdotnet "https://github.com/Atem18/kmdotnet")
+If you want to learn and practice, clone, fork, build the website, deploy, and run that repo to understand how it's made: [https://github.com/Atem18/kmdotnet](https://github.com/Atem18/kmdotnet "https://github.com/Atem18/kmdotnet")

-Happy DevOPS ! :)
+Happy DevSecOPS ! :)